Manvisekhri08/Bobble.ai/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Node_Modules

+To install node modules, run 'npm install' on terminal and all the modules in the project will get installed.

+## For Facebook Integration

+For facebook integration, go to 'www.developers.facebook.com', create your app and fill the URL of the website.

+## For Google Integration

+For google integration, go to 'https://console.developers.google.com', create your credentials and copy the key in your code.